-Sorry to tell you that one year, the Easter bunny brought me an abundant supply of pink bubble gum.
+Sorry to tell you that one year, the Easter bunny brought me an abundant supply of pink bubble gum in my wicker basket.
 Instead of maturely discarding each piece once the flavor was gone, I swallowed all of it.
 Later that Easter evening, we witnessed an unnaturally, amazingly bright regurgitation, the likes of which I’ve never seen again.
 Ahhh, memories.

 In the immortal words of Nora Ephron: “I have a theory that children remember two things—when you weren’t there, and when they threw up.”

 Probably, like generations of children before them, my kids will remember significant vomiting occasions.
 But here’s hoping they also remember joyful Easter mornings, with sunshine and flowers and delightful Easter baskets.

 We’ve talked about fostering memorable, meaningful family traditions by thinking of Easter as a Christmas-level holiday.
 As with stockings hung by the chimney with care, there are a variety of strategies and traditions surrounding Easter baskets.
 From high-end keepsakes like jewelry, to, ahem, more affordable treats like Easter Egg Oreos, whatever stuffers are in the basket should delight and surprise on Easter morning.